Video game 'Legends' do battle for US$1 million

 League of Legends, Dota 2, Fortnite and Counter-Strike: Global Offensive are some of the most popular esports.

-The European and Chinese teams in Sunday's finals are composed of five and six and five players respectively, all male and aged between 19 and 24.
+The European and Chinese teams in Sunday's finals are composed of five players each, all male and aged between 19 and 24.

 LoL Worlds offer a prize pool this year of about US$6.5 million, making it the third-biggest after Dota 2's The International and the Fortnite World Cup.